-Clark Gable's Montrose home has been torn down to make way for modern luxury apartments.
+Clark Gable's Montrose home was torn down to make way for modern luxury apartments.

 415 Hyde Park, the third residence on the property's compound of Spanish-style structures, as it looked a decade earlier (Photo Virgil C. Robinson, via Flickr)